The Stelios Philanthropic Foundation is organized under the UK legal form of a company “limited by guarantee” which in effect is owned by its members.

 These members are the equivalent of the shareholders while the trustees are the equivalent of directors of the company.

-The seven trustees and six associate members, when combined, are the 13 members that “own” the Foundation.
+The six trustees and ten associate members, when combined, are the 16 members that “own” the Foundation.

 An alumnus of Oxford University (Magdalen College), Peter Barton preceded his professional career with military service as a 2nd Lieutenant in a British infantry regiment – stationed on the island of Cyprus at the time – and a Captain in the London Rifle Brigade.